xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 This one contains the majority of things you are interested in.

-The first part if the version info and input parameters:
+The first part is the version info and input parameters:

 ```
 ===============================